The release of season 5 of the Grand Tour | Amazon cast, trailer, locations - Mash Viral

 Now that the fourth season has been released on Friday, December 13, 2019, it is clear that the series has undergone some pretty big changes.

-Although Amazon has not officially announced anything about the future of the show, some crew members have posted messages on Instagram that seem to confirm that the Grand Tour will not end soon.
+Although Amazon has not officially announced the future of the show, some crew members have posted messages on Instagram that seem to confirm that the Grand Tour will not stop soon.

 Discover all the details we know about season 5 of The Grand Tour here …